-Spring is a time to welcome the return of many wildlife species and renew our conservation efforts to protect them.
-While you might be familiar with long-standing campaigns to help species like the threatened piping plover, you might not know of the many other animals that benefit from these measures.
-The amazing rufa red knot is one of the many beneficiaries of seashore conservation efforts, and it’s important to understand this species and how we can help it on its way.
+Spring is a time to welcome the return of many migratory bird species and renew our efforts to conserve their habitats.
+While you might be familiar with long-standing initiatives to help species like the threatened piping plover, you might not realize many others benefit from a commitment to share the shore with wildlife.

-If you live along the East Coast, you have the best chance of spotting a red knot during their spring and fall migrations.
+If you live along the East Coast of the U.S., you have the best chance of spotting a red knot during their spring and fall migrations.
 This April and May, keep an eye out at the beach for the distinctive “rufous” red plumage of these medium-sized shorebirds.

-Reduced habitat and food resources have caused the red knot to become federally threatened.
-Their population has dropped by 75 percent in key wintering and stopover areas since the 1980s.
-The steepest declines have occurred since 2000, and the best estimates suggest they will become in danger of extinction in the foreseeable future.
+The rufa red knot was listed as threatened in 2015 due to population declines linked to multiple threats and stressors that have impacted habitat and food supply across its vast range.
+Since the 1980s, the species' population has dropped by 75 percent in key wintering and stopover areas.
+The steepest declines have occurred since 2000, and the best estimates suggest the rufa red knot will be in danger of extinction in the foreseeable future.

 Fortunately, coordinated conservation efforts and individual actions can help the threatened knots on their way.

 Because their migration timeline is so tight and their stopovers so critical, knots need safe, dependable habitat to fuel up for each leg of their trip.
 On the U.S. East Coast, that means minimizing disturbance and development at the sites knots are known to visit.